bhisaac/5eFP/5eFP-SRD-V0.1.md

 You have learned to untangle and reshape the fabric of reality in harmony with your wishes and music.

 ### Cantrips
-You know two cantrips of your choice from the bard spell list.
+You know two bard cantrips.

 ### Spell Slots
 You begin the game with two 1st level spell slots.
 To cast one of your spells, you must expend a slot of the spell’s level or higher.
 You regain all expended spell slots when you finish a long rest.